Canadian Gambling Laws & Legislation

-And, just like our national identity, Canada is somewhere in the middle, still difficult to peg.
+And, just like our national identity, Canada is somewhere in the middle with gambling laws, still difficult to peg.
 Why the online gambling identity crisis?
 Well, it's a cross between a murky criminal code, a sovereign nation that no one wants to touch, and a government that's taking a wait and see approach.

 Prior to 1969, you couldn't bet on anything in Canada other than horse races, charity lotteries, and lotteries that you might find at fairs.
 But that year, the federal government changed the criminal code to allow the federal government and the 10 provinces to hold lotteries.